-Observation 5: The sources of knowledge inputs are less persistent on average in non-US country-sectors than in US sectors.
+Observation 5.
+The sources of knowledge inputs are less persistent on average in non-US country-sectors than in US sectors.
 In part, this reflects a convergence on average between each non-US country-sector and the same sector in the US.

-We relegate the elaboration of these observations to Appendix A as a comparison of the IO tables is tangential to our main objectives.
-That said, a key implication of the observations is that the knowledge and production IO structures of the economy capture different relationships between sectors and, consequently, may capture different potential sources of technology spillovers.
+We relegate the elaboration of these observations to Online Appendix A as a comparison of the IO tables is tangential to our main objectives.
+Nevertheless, a key implication of the observations is that the knowledge and production IO structures of the economy capture different relationships between sectors and, consequently, may capture different potential sources of technology spillovers.
 Furthermore, although US knowledge IO linkages tend to be highly persistent, there is a considerable degree of variation over time in US production IO linkages (as well as in non-US knowledge IO linkages).
 In our baseline analysis we explore the diffusion of knowledge through imports of embodied technology weighted using both dynamic knowledge IO linkages and production IO linkages.

-The approach used to measure knowledge IO linkages in this paper shares many similarities with the method developed concurrently in Liu and Ma (2022).
+The approach used to measure knowledge IO linkages in this paper shares many similarities with the method developed concurrently in Liu and Ma (2023).
 Like them, we construct knowledge IO tables for many countries across a long period of time using data from Google Patents and provide a descriptive analysis of the IO tables.
 Although both papers use different sources of data to construct production IO tables, both document a low correlation between the knowledge and production IO tables across all IO linkages in the tables.
-The analysis in this paper goes one step further to show that this low correlation prevails across most output sectors and at different points in time.
-Although Liu and Ma (2022) describe their global knowledge IO table as being stable across time and across countries, our more disaggregated analysis reveals that there are many non-US country-sectors for which the sources of knowledge inputs change substantially across our sample period.
-Similarly, while Liu and Ma (2022) find that the knowledge IO tables in most top patenting countries are highly correlated with the US knowledge IO table when using patents from all years, our analysis suggests that there is considerable variation across country-sectors and across time in the correlation of US and non-US knowledge IO linkages.
+The analysis in this paper goes one step further to show that this low correlation prevails across most output sectors and at different points in time.25 Although Liu and Ma (2023) describe their global knowledge IO table as being stable across time and across countries, our more disaggregated analysis reveals that there are many non-US country-sectors for which the sources of knowledge IO tables in most top patenting countries are highly correlated with the US knowledge IO table when using patents from all years, our analysis suggests that there is considerable variation across country-sectors and across time in the correlation of US and non-US knowledge IO linkages.

-5 Empirical Specification
+5. Empirical specification

 We now describe the main empirical specification of our analysis and the construction of key variables.
-Following Our main regressions involve regressing innovation outcomes on measures of embodied technology imports.
+Our main regressions involve regressing innovation outcomes on measures of embodied technology imports.
 We start by specifying our outcome variables.
 We then use the knowledge and production IO tables to develop the explanatory variables.
-Finally, we outline the empirical analog of Equation (2) and an instrumental variable (IV) approach that we use to identify the effects of spillovers from embodied technology imports.
+Finally, we outline the empirical analog of Eq.
+(2) and an instrumental variable (IV) approach that we use to identify the effects of spillovers from embodied technology imports.

 The US as the technological frontier.
 Throughout the analysis, we focus on the effects of imports from the US, which we consider to be the technology frontier.
 We make this assumption for two main reasons.
-First, the US is both the most innovative country and the largest originator of cross-country citations over this time period (see Berkes et al., 2022, for evidence), which reflects the characteristics of the frontier economy.
-Second, setting the frontier economy to the US allows us to be consistent with our data measurement, since the US has detailed data available for multiple years to construct both the production and knowledge IO tables described in Section 4, which are necessary for our analysis.
+First, the US is both the most

-&lt;sup>25Although the comparable regression-based analysis in both papers is undertaken at the level of output sectors and not countries, Liu and Ma (2022) do not document patterns of variation across output-sectors and across time in the knowledge IO tables other than for domestic citation shares.
+25 Although the comparable regression-based analysis in both papers is undertaken at the level of output sectors and not countries, Liu and Ma (2023) do not document patterns of variation across output sectors and across time in the knowledge IO tables other than for domestic citation shares.